jundalisay/sp/content/en/research/indian/kundalini/section-3/chapter-05.md

 close your eyes.
 Move your awareness to the lower part of the body and focus your attention on the contact point between your heel and the opening of the vagina.
 Become intensely aware of the slight but distinct pressure at this point.
 Center yourself at the pressure point.

-Now become aware of your natural breath.
+Become aware of your natural breath.
 Feel or imagine that you are breathing in and out of the pressure point.
 Continue this for 10 deep breaths.
 Now bring your awareness inside the body.
 From the point of external pressure, move your awareness in towards the base of the spine.
 Follow the natural formation of the vagina,